-- If the Worker is identified despite that person taking all reasonable steps to avoid disclosing any such information; or - where that person reasonably believes that the Worker by whom the protected disclosure was made does not object to the disclosure of any such information; or - where that person reasonably believes that disclosing any such information is necessary to conduct an effective investigation, or to prevent a serious risk to the security of the State, public health, public safety or the environment, or for the prevention of crime or prosecution of a criminal offence; or

-• where the disclosure is otherwise necessary in the public interest or is required by law.
+The Group will endeavour to treat all Disclosures and resulting investigations in a confidential and sensitive manner.
+The identity of the individual making the Disclosure will be kept confidential unless the Worker is identified despite all reasonable steps being taken to avoid identification, or it is reasonable to believe that the Worker has no objection to their identity being disclosed or it is necessary to conduct an effective investigation, or to prevent a serious risk to the security of the State, public health, public safety or the environment, or for the prevention of crime or prosecution of a criminal offence; or is necessary in the public interest or is required by law.